Anisotropic solid dark energy: Conclusions

 \section{Conclusions}

 In this work we studied a set of three scalar fields with a constant but nonvanishing spatial gradients as a source of anisotropic dark energy.
 This particular set of inhomogeneous scalar fields, known as ``solid'', has been used in the inflationary context showing interesting features at the perturbative level \cite{ArmendarizPicon:2007nr, Endlich:2012pz}.
 It was also shown that anisotropic inflationary solutions are possible \cite{Bartolo:2013msa, Bartolo:2014xfa}.
 Here, we have investigated the late-time dynamics of the solid in a Bianchi-I expanding universe.
 Through a dynamical system analysis, we showed that for a particular power-law model, the solid can generate an anisotropic late-time accelerated expansion, being this epoch an attractor of the system for suitable values of the free parameters of the model (see Fig. \ref{Regions}).
-In these regions, the cosmological evolution starts in a radiation-dominance epoch, followed by a matter-dominance epoch, and ending in an anisotropic dark energy-dominated period which can be realized by three different points, whose attractor regions are separated by bifurcation curves, i.e. they are mutually excluded.
+In these regions, the cosmological evolution starts in a radiation-dominance epoch, followed by a matter-dominance epoch, and ending in a possible anisotropic dark energy-dominated period which can be realized by three different points, whose attractor regions are separated by bifurcation curves, i.e. they are mutually excluded.
+Nonetheless, we found that in the particular case when $n = m$ the Universe isotropizes provided that the Lagrangians $F^I$ evolve in the same way.